kndl/my-life-prompted/_pages/current_workshop.md

 ### What is next?
 [Register](https://mylifeprompted.com/register) for one of the workshop options: just the prompts or prompts + classes.
 Starting on the date you pick, you’ll get a prompt a day for the next 30 days.
 Write on.

+### P.S.
+A word about prompts
+"Prompts" carries a lot of meaning at the moment.
+It merits clarifying that when I refer to the use of "prompts" in this writing workshop, I am referring to questions or statements that I personally have crafted.
+These are organic, free range, entirely natural prompts.
+Nothing artificial was used in the process of creating these prompts.